lucc/khard/README.md

 carddav address book entries at your local machine.
 Khard is also compatible to the email client mutt and the SIP client twinkle.

+Khard is developed and tested on Debian operating system, version 7 and 8 but should run on all Unix-like systems.

+If you encounter bugs, please contact me via email: email (at) eric-scheibler (dot) de.

 Prerequisites
 -------------